14 Superfoods That You Should be Eating Every Day and How to Include in your Diet

-We’re certain that you don’t need any more reason to eat avocado, and luckily they’re coming into season in the cooler months.
+We’re certain that you don’t need any more reason to eat avocado.
 While avos may seem an unlikely addition to smoothies, they help create a creamy texture without any added flavour.
 Avocados are packed with (good for you!) monounsaturated fat, which helps lower bad cholesterol.
-They also aid the absorption of fat-soluble vitamins A, D, E and K, and contain folate, vitamins C, B5, and B6 and a host of minerals.
+They also aid the absorption of fat-soluble vitamins A, D, E and K; contain folate, vitamins C, B5, B6 and a host of minerals.
 They really are little nutrition bombs.

-Sneak some extra nutrients into your next stack of pancakes by adding avocado as the fat source.
+Sneak some extra nutrients into your stack of pancakes by adding avocado as the fat source.

 Green Pizza with Guacamole, Veggies & Chickpeas

 These gorgeous green pizzas are a fresh and tasty way to feed a group of hungry veggie-loving friends.